sebastiabaro/weatherapi/README.md

 Make a GET request to `/weather/:city/sun` to get the time of sunrise and sunset for a specific city.

 Example: `/weather/london/sun`

-### Get long-term forecast

-Make a GET request to `/weather/:city/long-term` to get the long-term forecast for a specific city.

-Example: `/weather/london/long-term`

 ### Get temperature statistics